engrafa/markdown/browsers_se.md

 Just like with browsers, Google takes the reign in market share here as well, more so than in the browser market.
 Google holds roughly 92% of the market share, while the next contender, Bing, has barely 2.4%.

 ##### Examples
-Some examples of search engines are -> DuckDuckGo, Google, Bing, Ecosia.
+Some examples of search engines are ->
+- DuckDuckGo
+- Google
+- Bing
+- Ecosia

 ### Difference between a browser and a search engine

-A browser is what allows you to view web pages on your computer, whereas a search engine is what *actually* searches the world wide web to fetch relevant websites.
+A browser is what allows you to view web pages on your computerwhereas a search engine is what *actually* searches the world wide web to fetch relevant websites.

 #### Why people seem to confuse between them
 Most if not all browsers today set a default search engine for you (in most cases, Google), so people tend to not realize that they are actually two different things.